 -

-Cultural Value: Handmade paintings often carry cultural and historical significance.
+Cultural Value: Handmade paintings are usually of cultural as well as historical significance.

 -

-Connection: Buyers form a personal connection with the artwork and its creator.
+Connection: Buyers establish a personal relationship with the work of art and the artist.

 -